amahaja25/second-news-app-umd/docs/index.rst

     </html>

 Save both app.py and the detail template, make sure the app is running and check out one of your zipcode urls (like /zipcode/20906).

+Now, let's think of how we can make this app better, and work on that.